Geeks in Phoenix

 After working with computers for over twenty years, I've managed to amass quite the collection of software disks.
 One of my biggest problems is that I'm not particularly eager to throw away software disks.
 You never know when you might need them again.

-Now in my book, there are two kinds of disks; Keepers and Tossers.
+Now, in my book, there are two kinds of disks: Keepers and Tossers.
 Software that you paid for is a Keeper; software that comes in the mail/paper is usually a Tosser.

 I'm old enough to remember the AOL disks used to come in the newspaper (1 gazillion free hours!).
 The AOL disks were always quite colorful and made a great wall collage or mobile.

 Now I realize that properly stored CDs/DVDs can last quite a long time.
-I have some CDs that are around 20 years old, and I can still read them with my Windows 10 computer.
+I have some CDs that are around 20 years old, and I can still read them with my Windows 11 computer.
 So why would you want to change?

-Second, not all devices have nowadays have CD / DVD drives (tablets, netbooks, and ultra-thin laptops).
+Second, not all devices nowadays have CD / DVD drives (tablets, netbooks, and ultra-thin laptops).
 Not having an optical disc drive can make installing older software on a newer computer a bit of a problem.
 So what is the solution?
 ISO (International Organization for Standardization) files.

-ISO (.iso) files are an archive file format for optical disks, like CDs and DVDs.
+ISO (.iso) files are an archive format for optical disks, like CDs and DVDs.
 They contain an exact sector-by-sector, non-compressed copy of a disc.
 All you need is a computer with a CD/DVD drive, your original disc(s), a program that creates ISO files, and plenty of free space on your hard drive.

 Here's a list of a few free programs that create ISO files.